Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances

 \subsection{Algorithm for Gas Drag}

-The algorithms for the evolution of planets in FARGO3D are: \begin{enumerate} \item Update the velocity due to the disk potential with a timestep constrained by the Courant-Friedrichs-Lewy condition, $\Delta t_{\text{CFL}}$. \item Update the position and velocity, due to the potentials from the star and planets, via the fifth-order Runge-Kutta (RK5) integrator several times, with a smaller timestep $\Delta t_{\text{RK5}}$.
-The value of $\Delta t_{\text{RK5}}$ is set to $0.2 \times \Delta t_{\text{CFL}}$. \end{enumerate} In our approach, the drag force is included in the source terms of velocity, and updated in real-time, in the RK5 integration.
+The algorithms for the evolution of planets in FARGO3D are: \begin{enumerate} \item Update the velocity due to the disk potential with a time step constrained by the Courant--Friedrichs--Lewy condition, $\Delta t_{\text{CFL}}$. \item Update the position and velocity, due to the potentials from the star and planets, via the fifth-order Runge-Kutta (RK5) integrator several times, with a smaller time step $\Delta t_{\text{RK5}}$.
+The value of $\Delta t_{\text{RK5}}$ is set to $0.2 \times \Delta t_{\text{CFL}}$. \end{enumerate} In our approach, the drag force is included in the source terms of velocity, and updated in real time, in the RK5 integration.
 We use the bilinear interpolation to approximate the density and velocity of the gas phase where the planet locates.
-In order to accurately simulate the dynamics of planets influenced by the drag force, the timestep used in the RK5 integration must be smaller than the stopping time.
-Thus, we calculate the stopping time of all the embedded planets/planetesimals before Step 2, and choose the minimum value (says $t_{s,\text{min}}$).
-The timestep for each RK5 integration is then set to
+In order to accurately simulate the dynamics of planets influenced by the drag force, the time step used in the RK5 integration must be smaller than the stopping time.
+Thus, we calculate the stopping time of all the embedded planets/planetesimals before step 2, and choose the minimum value (says $t_{s,\text{min}}$).
+The time step for each RK5 integration is then set to